 Four conference/meeting rooms of varying size are available in the Air New Zealand section of the Domestic Terminal (tel: +64 9 256 8924).
 Additionally, all international airlines provide VIP lounges offering a quiet working environment.
 Laptop computer connections are available at numerous locations in both terminals.

-Wi-Fi internet access is available throughout Auckland Airport (the first 45 minutes of which are free of charge).
-Stationary internet kiosks are also strategically situated at various points within the terminals.
+Wi-Fi internet access is available throughout Auckland Airport (the first 2 hours are free of charge).
 Coin-, phone card- and credit card-operated telephones can be found throughout the airport.
 There are various post boxes within the terminals and stamps can be purchased from the on-site newsagents or the duty-free collection point in the International Terminal.